frickt/wado/README.md

 A starting point for all future TIE Spring Boot 2 Projects

 ## How to use
-1. Checkout and import as new project
+1. Fork and clone
-2. run gradle setupProject
+2. import build.gradle in IDEA -> as new project
 3. enjoy

 ## Content